auraphp/Aura.View/README.md

         'obj'  => $obj,
     ]);

-And here is an example of the automatic escaping in the template:
+... and here is an example of the automatic escaping in the template:

     <?php
     // strings are auto-escaped whenever you access them